Export & Share

 1. Add Media Files to Timeline

 There are several ways to add media to your timeline.
+And double-click the file you can preview it

 - Drag and drop media files from the Media Library to the timeline or to the Preview Window